 that a credit transfer has not been granted and full details about the decision are provided.

-If a student disagrees with the credit transfer decision, they are encouraged to lodge an Appeal within 7 days.
+If a student disagrees with the credit transfer decision, they are encouraged to lodge an Appeal within 7 calendar days.
 The ARC Training Complaints and Appeals Policy and Procedure and the Complaints and Appeals form is available on the ARC Training website.

 Requirements of Standards for National VET Regulator (NVR) RTOs 2012/ Standards for Registered Training Organisations (RTOs) 2015